opstower-ai/llm-opstower/README.md

 Do you have trouble navigating the AWS console and remembering AWS CLI commands?
 You do?!
 Well, you're in luck!

-This is an AWS CLI AI assistant that lets you fetch information about your AWS resources using natural language.
+This is an AWS CLI AI assistant that can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.

 ## Installation